techidaily/site-games-able/source/_posts/bypassing-surveillance-on-steam.md

 ![Unhide Steam game](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/unhide-game-steam-1.jpg)

  Hiding a game is an easy trick, but it might not be enough to prevent other people from finding it.
-In this case, you can[uninstall a Steam game and reinstall it later](https://www.makeuseof.com/how-to-uninstall-steam-games-reinstall/) .
+In this case, you can [uninstall a Steam game and reinstall it later](https://www.makeuseof.com/how-to-uninstall-steam-games-reinstall/) .

 ## 3\.
 Hide Steam Gameplay Activity